bala174/Simple_calculator/README.md

 ### Contributing
 If you would like to contribute to the Simple Calculator with JavaScript project, please follow these steps:
 # Fork the repository.
--Create a new branch for your feature or bugfix.
+- Create a new branch for your feature or bugfix.
--Make your changes and test them thoroughly.
+- Make your changes and test them thoroughly.
--Submit a pull request to the original repository.
+- Submit a pull request to the original repository.